QCrBox/QCrBox/docs/tutorials/wrap_python_command.md

 qcb build cod_check_tutorial
 ```

 > **Important Note:** By default, `qcb build` without additional arguments performs a full rebuild of all dependencies to ensure everything is up-to-date.
-If you have recently completed a build and wish to save time, you can opt for the `--no-deps` argument.
+If you have recently completed a build and wish to save time, you can opt for the `--no-build-deps` argument.
 This option focuses solely on building the QCrBox image without updating the dependencies.

 After completing the build process, you can launch your newly created QCrBox image with the following command: